Raccoons are smart… But are we smarter? Only time will tell if our new “Raccoon Resistant” bird feeder stand will actually keep the raccoons out!

 - Spray paint (if desired)

-Cut the pvc pipe to desired height.
+Cut the PVC pipe to the desired height.

 Drill 2 holes on each side of the pipe, using a drill bit that is the same size as the stake.
 (You might want to use a ruler or level to help get them even,)